Hits - and a miss - from Peugeot-Citroen

 But the real innovation lay beneath the bodywork in Citroën's pioneering use of hydraulics - backed by pneumatic cushions - to create a suspension system that kept the car cruising at the same height above the road, regardless of load.
 The uncanny marriage of a "magic carpet" ride with precise handling persuaded Rolls-Royce to license the system for its 1965 Silver Shadow.

 Charles de Gaulle credited those same hydraulics with saving his life, when a group of would-be assassins machine-gunned the French president's DS in a 1962 ambush.
-The car, which had no armour plating, made a high-speed escape with two tyres blown out.
+The car, which had no armor plating, made a high-speed escape with two tires blown out.

 * RELIABLE ROADHOGS - Peugeot 404 and 504, 1960-1983